HunterLarco/MSBeats/server/README.md

-# Flow of a request
+# Flow of a request2

 1. An HTTP request is send to the server